What are Diabetic Feet?

 As a compounding pharmacy, this is our bread and butter!

-If symptoms have worsened, and you begin to see ulcers or calluses manifest on your feet, you can turn to topical medications.
-Depending on what you need, your doctor can order a topical medication that consists of anti-inflammatory and pain reducing ingredients.
-This can help alleviate cuts or blisters that have occurred, and even reduce the numbness.
-We can also include ingredients that assist with healing.
-Common ingredients we use to compound our topical creams include gabapentin and lidocaine.
+If symptoms have worsened and you begin to see ulcers or calluses manifest on your feet, you can turn to topical medications.
+Depending on what you need, your doctor can order a topical medication that consists of anti-inflammatory and pain-reducing ingredients.

 3. Diabetic Shoes

-There are shoes available that are made specifically for people with diabetes who have trouble with their feet.
 Diabetic shoes have a softer interior for added comfort and reduction in irritation.
 They also focus more on reducing pressure on the foot.
 They do this by using stretchable material and providing extra depth within the shoe.
-Some traditional shoes will have elevated heels to slightly push you forward when walking.
-A good shoe for diabetic people will be flat so that your weight is more evenly distributed throughout your foot.

 4. B-Complex Vitamins